CtrlK

 Completeness

-Clearly answers both 'what' (price AI products, choose charge metrics, design tiers, optimize margins, pricing strategy/packaging/margin management) and 'when' (explicit 'Use when' clause with extensive trigger terms).
+Clearly answers both 'what' (price AI products, choose charge metrics, design tiers, optimize margins, pricing strategy/packaging/margin management) and 'when' (explicit 'Use when' clause with detailed trigger terms).
 Also includes a 'Do NOT use' exclusion clause for additional clarity.

 3 / 3